 January is National Mentoring Month, making it the perfect time to start a mentoring relationship and take part in this time-honored practice.
 For people who might be mentoring someone for the first time, you may be wondering about how to start or what to do to help your mentee.
-Here are seven ideas to help you as you begin working with them.
+Here are seven ideas to help you as you begin working with them and becoming a good mentor.

 #1: Ask QuestionsOne of the core actions a mentor can take is to ask their mentee questions.
 When you ask questions, you are looking for clarity, searching for meaning, trying to help the mentee find patterns, and guiding them on a path of self-discovery.
 You never want your mentee to become dependent on you; you want them to be able to eventually outgrow their need for you.
 By teaching them to ask questions of themselves, the situations they’re facing, and the choices they’ll make, you are giving them the tools they need to be independent and successful.

 #2: Share IdeasMentees come to you because they value your opinion.
 While you don’t want to dominate the conversation or dictate to the mentee what they should or shouldn’t do, you can certainly offer ideas about whatever situation they are facing.
 Ask them if they want to brainstorm ideas together; if they say yes, then start a conversation where each of you shares ideas and builds off one another’s thoughts.
-Sometimes just hearing options is enough to help the mentee know what they do or do not want to do.
+You can act as a sounding board for many of their ideas.
+Sometimes just hearing options is enough to help the mentee know what they do or do not want to do in a career path or beyond.
 It can also help them see options they hadn’t considered.

 #3: Tell StoriesA great way to convey an idea is by sharing a story.
 Stories offer a way for you to connect with your mentee and show them that you understand what they are going through.
 It also shows your mentee that they are not alone nor is their situation unique.
 Someone has been through this before and navigated through the resulting challenges.
 Stories also allow you to build a personal connection with the mentee by showing a vulnerable side of yourself.
 This most effectively takes place when you share a story in which you failed or struggled.
 These can be great ways to help illustrate how things can be turned around and how a positive outcome can come from a negative circumstance.

 #4: Dig DeeperWhile a mentee shouldn’t come to you and expect you to solve all of their problems, they also should not come to you and expect you to just listen and nod and agree with everything they say.
 A part of being a mentor is to ask questions and dig deeper into what you hear the mentee telling you.
-Maybe this means challenging them on their assumptions.
+Maybe this means challenging them on their assumptions and taking them out of their comfort zone.
 Or maybe this means looking for the reasons why they feel a certain way or believe a certain thing.
 You can ask probing questions to help the mentee discover truths, which can then lead them to finding solutions.
-You can even try asking “why” multiple times in response to each answer the mentee gives you so that you can start peeling away the layers and find the root of the issue.
+You can even try asking “why” multiple times in response to each answer the mentee gives you so that you can start peeling away the layers and find the root of the issue for long-term success.

 #5: Listen With CompassionSometimes, though, the best thing a mentor can do is just listen—but there is a caveat.
 That doesn’t mean you don’t ask questions, tell stories, or any of the other things suggested here, but you should be conscious of the times when your mentee needs for you to stop talking and start listening.
 As you listen, do so with compassion.
 Try to understand your mentee’s point of view and grasp any of the outside influences that might make themselves known through what the mentee says.
 Once you listen, you can ask the mentee questions to probe deeper into what was shared and gain clarity about what it is the mentee wants to gain from the conversation.
 Sometimes we just need to vent; other times we need a fresh perspective.
 No matter what the case is, listen.